LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 To use the Gompertz model, run the following command:
 `python3 biolog_proc.py --growth_model Gompertz`

---min_r2: Specifies the minimum R² required for the growth curve model fitting.
+--min_r2: Specifies the minimum R² required for a successful growth curve fitting.
 The default value is 0.9.
 To use a more stringent R² cutoff, run the following command:
 `python3 biolog_proc.py --min_r2 0.95`